GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
+- Fixed the alignment of the titles in `MessageListHeaderView` when the avatar is hidden.

 ### ⬆️ Improved
-Now you can use the style `streamUiChannelListHeaderStyle` to customize ChannelListHeaderView.
+- Now you can use the style `streamUiChannelListHeaderStyle` to customize ChannelListHeaderView.

 ### ✅ Added
-Added `MessageListView::requireStyle` which expose `MessageListViewStyle`.
+- Added `MessageListView::requireStyle` which expose `MessageListViewStyle`.
 Be sure invoke it when view is initialized already.

 ### ⚠️ Changed
 - 🚨 Breaking change: removed `MessageListItemStyle.threadsEnabled` property.
 You should use only the `MessageListViewStyle.threadsEnabled` instead.
 E.g. The following code will disable both _Thread reply_ message option and _Thread reply_ footnote view visible below the message list item: